Wilson-He/swagger2-spring-boot-starter/README.md

 ![output initilization information](https://img-blog.csdnimg.cn/20181114201529513.png)

 - swagger.enabled:Enable swagger automatic configuration.If false,none bean(such as docket,apiResourceController) about swagger will initialize.
-- swagger.dockets:Used to configure multiple docket, and its properties is same as docket.If you use intellij idea, you can see the example by Ctrl+Q when your cursor focus on swagger.dockets.
-And the base-package is required too.Example:
+- swagger.dockets:Used to configure multiple docket, and its properties is same as docket.If you use intellij idea, you can see the example by Ctrl+Q when your cursor focus on swagger.dockets .Example:
    - swagger:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;dockets:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;docket-test: &nbsp;&nbsp;&nbsp;&nbsp;# register a docket naming docket-test into Spring container<br>